iCliniq Logo

 Welcome to icliniq.com.

 Thanks for the query.
-The rising hCG (human chorionic gonadotrophin) levels, which remain doubling in 48 hours, indicate a viable pregnancy as indicated by the arrival of the fetal pole.
+The rising hCG (human chorionic gonadotrophin) levels, which are doubling in 48 hours, indicate a viable pregnancy as indicated by the arrival of the fetal pole.
 It is a growing pregnancy.
 The fetal heartbeat usually arrives by six to eight weeks, and if it does not hear by the ninth week, we term it anembryonic gestation.
-But the presence of a fetal pole confirms developing pregnancy.
+But the presence of a fetal pole confirms a developing pregnancy.
 However, please share the USG (ultrasound) report and ensure that the next USG is transvaginal to have a conclusive and better view of the conception.
 Regards.

 Patient's Query

 Right now, I am in the grey area.
 As my sac is too big, I do not have a picture of my ultrasound where they confirmed a fetal pole.
 My concern is that I am being told that the fetus is estimated to be five weeks and two days, and the sac is measured around eight weeks.
-They say that my pregnancy is not expected as my baby is not growing normally, as it should grow.
-But they are not sure whether it will be a miscarriage because of my high rising HCG levels.
+They say that my pregnancy is not expected as my baby is not growing normally, as it should be growing.
+But they are not sure whether it will be a miscarriage because of my high HCG levels.

 Hello,